cca/equella_scripts/utilities/metadata-csv/readme.md

 > node index --metadataMap hamaguchi-map.json --where="/xml/mods/relatedItem/title = 'Hamaguchi Study Print Collection'" > hamaguchi.csv
 ```

-Any of the parameters you can pass to the openEQUELLA Search API route are accepted on the command line: https://vault.cca.edu/apidocs.do#!/search/searchItems_get_0
+Any of the parameters we can pass to the openEQUELLA Search API route are accepted on the command line: https://vault.cca.edu/apidocs.do#!/search/searchItems_get_0

 Secondly, write a JSON map of XML paths to CSV column headers.
 Examples for the Hamaguchi and Design MFA collections are included.